Skip to main content

 Codex silently filters out all CODEX_* prefixed variables from its .env file.
 Use SSL_CERT_FILE instead, or set CODEX_CA_CERTIFICATE in your shell profile (~/.zshrc or ~/.bashrc).

-Cordon resolves routes and secrets at startup.
-If you add or change routes in cordon.yaml, restart the proxy:
+Cordon loads routes at startup.
+If you add or change routes in cordon.toml, restart the proxy (secrets are fetched per-request and don’t require a restart):

 # If running manually